 The deadline for agencies to submit digitized records for archiving and preservation by the National Archives and Records Administration came and went.

 The deadline for agencies to submit digitized records for archiving and preservation by the National Archives and Records Administration or NARA came and went earlier this summer.
-For an update on dealing with modern textual records and other types, the Federal Drive with Tom Temin spoke with two people from NARA, the director of Records Management Policy and Outreach and Lisa Haralampus, the director of digitization for the Office of Research Services Denise Henderson.
+For an update on dealing with modern textual records and other types, the Federal Drive with Tom Temin spoke with two people from NARA, the director of Records Management Policy and Outreach, Lisa Haralampus, and the director of digitization for the Office of Research Services, Denise Henderson.

 Interview Transcript:

 Denise Henderson NARA has been digitizing since the early 2000s.
 We had still imaging labs where we were doing small scale digitization.
 But as time has gone on and changed and evolved, we realized that we needed the ability to expand our capacity.
 So, for the last year and a half or so, there was a renovation effort in our Archives II building at College Park, and we’ve innovated 18,000 square feet and established a modern state of the art digitization center.
 It’s a mixed-use space that co-locates our work processes, so archival prep, preparation of records before digitization, metadata capture, and then ultimately scanning.
 So, we bought sort of the different functions together in one location.
-We have a fleet of top-of-the-line imaging equipment that ranges from overhead camera setups, flatbed scanners, microfilm and microfiche theater, and we purchased three new IBM L, HP fusion at 300. high speed scanners that will exponentially make more records available online.
+We have a fleet of top-of-the-line imaging equipment that ranges from overhead camera setups, flatbed scanners, microfilm and microfiche theater, and we purchased three new IBM L, HP fusion 8300 high speed scanners that will exponentially make more records available online.

 Tom Temin Digitization is really multiple processes.
 If you’re taking a picture of an ancient manuscript, you know, from handwritten by Benjamin Franklin and ink on parchment or something, that’s one thing.
 And if it’s an email from last week, that needs to be preserved because it got some politician in trouble, then that’s a whole different type of scanning and digitization.